All Episodes

 That's the American dream.

-Banks enable, banks take people who have got uh large sums of money and lend it to people who don't have sums of money.
+Banks enable, banks take people who have got large sums of money and lend it to people who don't have sums of money.

-So why, why does anyone, no matter how idiotic you are, no matter how brainwashed you've been from uh Obama nomics, would you think it was in your interest to make the bank have less money?
+So why, why does anyone, no matter how idiotic you are, no matter how brainwashed you've been from Obamaomics, would you think it was in your interest to make the bank have less money so the next time you want to go and buy a car,

-So the next time you want to go and buy a car, the next time you want to go and buy some rusting double wide on a sixteenth acre lot round the back of the stockyards, the next time you want to go and get a new credit card, why would you think it was in your interest for that bank to have less money in its vaults?
+the next time you want to go and buy some rusting double wide on a 16th acre lot round the back of the stockyards, the next time you want to go and get a new credit card, why would you think it was in your interest for that bank to have less money in its vaults?

 Now there are problems with banks.

-We're not uh uh we're not you know, we're not talking here about perfect institutions.
+We're not talking here about perfect institutions.

 Perfectability is not something that banks can achieve.